prasadrgavande/prasadgavande.github.io/_posts/2026-04-13-getting-started-with-minikube.md

 ## Step 5 – Start Minikube with the Docker Driver

 Minikube supports several “drivers” that control where the Kubernetes node actually runs (Docker, Hyper‑V, VirtualBox, etc.).
-Here we will use the **Docker driver**, which runs Kubernetes inside a Docker container.[web:30]
+Here we will use the **Docker driver**, which runs Kubernetes inside a Docker container.

 > Make sure Docker Desktop is running before this step.